Overdose Facts

 Project goal: Reduce the prescribing of opioids after surgery, while maintaining pain management through the recovery process.

 Methods: Patients undergoing elective, ambulatory surgical procedures will be identified by each of the 4 hospital systems on a monthly basis.
-Service lines will include General Surgery, Gynecology, Urology, ENT, and Orthopedic Surgery.
-Patients will be engaged via MyChart, email and/or telephone call after surgery to determine details about postoperative analgesic medications including opioids prescribed, opioids used and opioids remaining unused, including how they were disposed.
-Results will be shared with the prescribing providers.
+Service lines may include General Surgery, Gynecology, Urology, ENT, and Orthopedic Surgery.
+Patients will be surveyed via email after surgery to determine details about postoperative analgesic medications including opioids prescribed, opioids used and opioids remaining unused, including how they were disposed.
+Results will be shared with the hospital systems, initially in aggregate and eventually by service line and at the prescribing provider level.

 Shared Learnings from OSU Wexner